- Is it possible to guarantee reproducibility in single node cluster?

-- Note: If you have H2O import a whole directory with multiple files instead of a single file, we do not guarantee reproducibility because the data may be shuffled during import.
+Same training data.
+Note: If you have H2O import a whole directory with multiple files instead of a single file, we do not guarantee reproducibility because the data may be shuffled during import.

-score_tree_intervalexplicitly specified and same validation data
+score_tree_intervalis explicitly specified and the same validation data.

 - Is it possible to guarantee reproducibility in multi-node clusters?